MachingLearning-Group-2/Responsible-ML_Group_2/README.md

 * **Intended use:**   The intended user for our group best remediated model would be student, professor, researchers and other data scientists who need a specific sample to make certain conclusions.

-* **Additional use of model:** This model needs more data  in order to make more accuracy.
-So, it is used only for educational purposes not intended to evaluate the real-world problem.
+* **Additional use of model:** This model can't be used in other situations.
+The housing market is very different after covid pandemic vs. before.

 ***
 ## Training data